passthesh3ll/evilgram/readme.md

 ## Description

-This telegram bot anonymously retrieves new Instagram stories of a target profile and send them to a Telegram chat.
-It utilizes Instaloader to scrape Instagram data, it filters and sends only new stories.
+A telegram bot to anonymously get new instagram stories from a target profile and store them to a telegram chat.
+Instaloader is used to scrape and filter new Instagram stories.

 **You can use different instaloader cookies to handle/bypass private profiles**